Mohammed-Salman-Fadel/Building-a-Small-Language-Model/README.md

 3. Multi-Head Self- Attention Mechanism
 4. Transformer Block
 5. Decoding Loop
+6. Fine-tuned classifier
+7. Fine-tuned personal assistant

 ### TL;DR: The code implementation of each chapter can be found on the respective labelled notebooks, however if you want to dive directly into the final product, the final GPT model is implemented on the "GPTModel" notebook.
+Run the "ch06" notebook to access the fine-tuned classifier.

 ---
 ## Project Guide